MindscapeHQ/raygun4android/README.md

 ### Version tracking

-If you want track the version of your app with a crash report, you can do that in different ways:
+If you want track the version of your app with a crash report or a RUM message, you can do that in different ways:

 1. Set the versionName attribute on `<manifest>` in your AndroidManifest.xml to be of the form x.x.x.x, where x is a positive integer
 2. Set the version in the overloaded `init` method when initialising RaygunClient: `public static voide init(Application application, String apiKey, String version)`